Do I need a petrol lawn mower?

 Know what you want already?
 Find a great petrol mower for you in our Best Buy lawn mowers.

-A petrol mower will cost you quite a lot more than an electric one - our cheapest Best Buy petrol mower is just under £300.
+A petrol mower will no doubt cost you more than an electric one - our cheapest Best Buy petrol mower is just under £350.
 So to help you make the right choice, here are our answers to five common questions about petrol lawn mowers.

 Will a petrol lawn mower be too large for me to manage?